Uganda Martyrs Pro-life Apostolate

 Uganda Martyrs Pro-Life Apostolate:

-Tasked with Spreading the Gospel of Life
+Spreading the Gospel of Life

 His Grace Dr. Cyprian Kizito Lwanga, archbishop of Kampala Archdiocese expressed the need of starting a Pro-life movement in 2007 to respond to the pastoral challenge of the rapidly spreading culture of death both globally and locally.
 He was particularly concerned about the high rates of abortion and the challenges faced by the family.
 In April 2008, we embarked on the enormous task of spreading the gospel of life in the Archdiocese of Kampala amidst various challenges; this was the beginning of the Uganda Martyrs Pro-life Apostolate.